BulykLab/MEDEA/README.md

     explorative-pwm - 99 PWMs selected to cover the human TF specificity landscape (see Fig. 4-5) MEDEA reference sets (ref_ID): hg19_ENCODE-DREAM_DNase_relaxed
 ```

+In our experience, a good reference set of datasets for chromatin accessibility regions should have the following features:
+1. We suggest using [narrowPeak bed file format](https://genome.ucsc.edu/FAQ/FAQformat.html#format12).
+While MEDEA reference sets do not require a peak ranking metric and a peak summit value, these features can be used to measure the quality of the peakset.
+Each peakset file should be named for the cell type it represents and contain at least 50,000 peaks.
+2. Each dataset should be present in, or based on, at least two replicated independent experiments.
+A careful post-processing of the chromatin accessibility data may further improve the quality of the final selected peaks.
+3. Last, but not least, the reference set should contain at least a dozen cell types, but not more than 100.
+To get a more global look at motifs in cellular context, the cell types should be as phenotypically spread as possible to avoid excluding shared regulatory elements of two very similar cell types.
+See Supplemental Figure 4 of the [MEDEA paper](https://genome.cshlp.org/content/early/2020/05/18/gr.260877.120) for more details.

+MEDEA's well curated reference set for hg19 was retrieved from the ENCODE-DREAM challenge.
+For more information on how it was made, please see Section 3 of the [their website](https://www.synapse.org/#!Synapse:syn6131484/wiki/402033).

 ### MEDEA